1 FEDERAL RESERVE

 $50 - Colors are red and blue.
 The freedom symbol is the American flag.

-$100 - It features a bell in an inkwell and the Franklin watermark.
+$100 - It features a bell in an inkwell and a Franklin watermark.

 Michael did a paper in college about improving BEP.
-I had some ideas:
+I had ideas:

 A Put Ronald Reagan on the $5 bill.
 He was a popular president who served 2 terms.
 He ended the Cold War.
 Lincoln was the worst president in American history.
 Even a lousy president might have prevented the Civil War.

 C Make bills last longer.
 Paper money stays in circulation 2 years.
-It is a fabric: 75% cotton, 25% linen.
-That is why it does not fall apart when wet.
-The Treasury Department and BEP might alter the composition of bills to make them more durable.
-The longer they last, the less they need to print.
+It is a fabric, 75% cotton and 25% linen, which is why it does not fall apart when wet.
+The Treasury Department and BEP could alter the composition of bills to make them more durable.

 D BEP engravers use outmoded technology.
 Computers need to replace dated techniques.